Jessica Grahn

 Postdocs may want to look at the

-Banting Fellowships, Marie Curie fellowships (Europeans), CIHR Fellowships, NSERC Fellowships, or other lists of fellowships.
+Banting Fellowships, Marie Curie fellowships (Europeans to come here), CIHR Fellowships, NSERC Fellowships, or other lists of fellowships.
 This list, too.

 International students interested in doing a placement in the lab should send similar materials as undergraduate students (as above), and should look at Western's procedures.